frederic-perez/AmE-dictionary/data/dictionary.md

 __DSLR__
 __dub__ _v_ (dubbed)
 __dubious__ _adj_ :five::hammer:
+__dubitable__ _adj_ Open to doubt or suspicion. _Syn_ doubtful, in question, dubious _Tom insists that his business is doing well, but from the looks of his threadbare suit and worn shoes, his success is dubitable._
 __duchy__ _n_
 __duck down__ _The pillow contains 30 percent duck down and 70 percent duck feathers._
 __duck__ _v_ __1__ Lower the head or the body quickly to avoid a blow or missile or so as not to be seen. _Spectators ducked for cover._ _Syn_ bob down, bend (down) __2__ _informal_ Evade or avoid (an unwelcome duty or undertaking). _A responsibility which a less courageous man might well have ducked._ _Syn_ shirk, dodge, evade, avoid __3__ :dart: Push or plunge (someone) under water, either playfully or as a punishment. _Rufus grabbed him from behind to duck him under the surface._ _Syn_ dip, dunk, plunge, immerse, submerge, lower, sink :es: hacer ahogadillas